Resources

 In this article:

-Take advantage of your clean slate and neutral backdrop with these suggestions for making military housing your own.
+Take advantage of your clean slate and neutral backdrop with these military housing decorating ideas.

 If you’re at all contemplating painting, go ahead and get it done ASAP.
 Two to three years per duty station moves incredibly fast, so you have to get the painting done soon.
 The hope is to enjoy as many color-filled days as possible.

 After a tough PCS transition, the last thing most of us want to do is paint, but color makes such a difference.
-It warms sterile walls and defines spaces instantly.
-Take a hard look at your move-in schedule: Some lucky families time their moves-ins after a couple of days with access to an empty house.
+It warms sterile walls and instantly defines spaces.
+Take a hard look at your move-in schedule.
+Some lucky families time their moves-ins after a couple of days with access to an empty house.
 You can tackle paint projects in no time if you don’t have to move furniture.

-As much as you plan, you can never know exactly what the military has in store.
-You may think you can ignore a house full of cream color paint for a short time, but what if your PCS unexpectedly extends or you stay put in the house for a few more years?
-You’ll wish you painted the first week you moved in!
+As much as you plan, you can never know precisely what the military has in store.
+You may think you can ignore a house full of cream-colored paint for a short time, but what if your PCS unexpectedly extends, or you stay put in the house for a few more years?
+You’ll wish you’d painted the first week you moved in!

-Of course, before you start any paint project, you’ll need to check with the housing management company’s rules for move-out procedures.
+Of course, before you start any paint project, check with the housing management company’s rules for move-out procedures.
 Some will let you leave the color you added; others require you to paint it back to its original color.

 Curtain Rehab